-D. W. Woolley, the Serotonin Hypothesis and the Genesis of Psychopharmacology
+D. W. Woolley, the Serotonin Hypothesis, and the Genesis of Psychopharmacology

 D. W. Woolley (source: Whitaker-Azmitia, 1999)

-During his stay at the University of Wisconsin, he worked with Conrad Elvehjem, studying nicotinic acid for canine black-tongue with implications for human pellagra.
-While investigating cases of pellagra, he recognized that a staple food of Southern United States at the time was corn, and he found that an ingredient in corn was preventing absorption of niacin.
-That is, something was acting as an antimetabolite—out of which was born A Study of Antimetabolites (1952).
+During his stay at the University of Wisconsin, Woolley worked with Conrad Elvehjem, studying nicotinic acid (vitamin B3; niacin) for canine black-tongue with implications for human pellagra.
+While investigating cases of pellagra, he recognized that a staple food of Southern United States at the time was corn, and found that an ingredient in corn was preventing the absorption of niacin.
+That is, something was acting as an antimetabolite.
+Out of this was born his first major work, A Study of Antimetabolites (1952).

 It is important to root Woolley’s contributions in the somewhat mysterious historical context from which they emerged.
 The term schizophrenia (Greek for ‘split mind.’) was initially coined by Swiss Psychiatrist Eugene Bleuler in 1911, who was the first to conceptualize it as a metabolic disorder.
-This was much to the opposition of Freud’s theories at the time (who he closely studied) which he felt were too dogmatic in their focus on the impact of childhood experience and psychodynamics, and were inadequate for understanding mental illness.
+This was much to the opposition of Freud’s theories at the time (who he closely studied), which he felt were too dogmatic in their focus on the impact of childhood experience and psychodynamics, and were inadequate for understanding mental illness.

-Shortly after the publication of Du hachisch et de l’alienation mentale, mescaline (the psychoactive ingredient of the south-American sacrament, peyote) entered the Western world and began to make its way through elite intellectual circles, somewhat also popularized by the Hashischins and their contemporaries.
+Shortly after the publication of Du hachisch et de l’alienation mentale, mescaline (the psychoactive ingredient of the South-American sacrament, peyote) entered the Western world and began to make its way through elite intellectual circles, somewhat also popularized by the Hashischins and their contemporaries.
 The effects were sometimes compared to mental and behavioral aspects of the acute schizophrenic state, and physicians and psychiatrists began to use it as a working model for psychosis.

-In 1952, Osmond and Smythies discovered that compounds structurally similar to mescaline (putative endogenous compounds they called ‘Substance M’) could be produced by altering the human catecholamine metabolism, and proposed the transmethylation/catecholaminehypothesis of schizophrenia.
+In 1952, Osmond and Smythies discovered that compounds structurally similar to mescaline (putative endogenous compounds they called ‘Substance M’) could be produced by altering the human catecholamine metabolism, and proposed the transmethylation/catecholamine hypothesis of schizophrenia.
 This was presented as evidence that hallucination and psychosis were a result of faulty biochemistry.